BonoboPLC/lojjo_wiki/administration/games/lottery.md

 ![Pick Size](/uploads/pick-size.png "Pick Size")

-> **Usage Note:** if you are using custom pick sizes, then you custom payout tables must be loaded before first use.
+> **Usage Note:** if you are using custom pick sizes, then your custom payout tables must be manually configured by us before first use.
 Please contact us to do so.
 > {.is-info}

 ## Ticket Price